The Best Errors & Omissions Insurance Companies for 2026

 Premiums are the regular payments a policyholder makes to the insurer to retain the policy, while deductibles refer to the amount of money that a policyholder must pay toward a claim before coverage kicks in.
 Insurers usually offer lower premiums when policyholders are willing to pay a higher deductible.
 The maximum amount that an insurer will pay under the terms of a policy is known as the policy limit.
 This can be set as an overall limit within a policy period and/or for each incident or claim filed against the business.

-Professional liability and E&O policies are also somewhat unique among insurance products because insurers can write these policies to cover incidents or claims that fall outside of an active policy period.
-For example, policies with a retroactive date will cover claims that occured between the retroactive date and the date the policy was started.
-Similarly, policies with a tail will cover claims that are reported after the policy’s end date.
-For example, if a policy expired December 31 but a claim that occurred during the policy period was not reported until February, a policy with a 60-day tail would offer coverage.
+Professional liability and E&O policies are also somewhat unique among insurance products because they are typically written on a ‘claims-made’ basis, which allows them to cover incidents or claims that fall outside of the current policy term.
+For example, policies with a retroactive date will cover claims made while the policy is active for incidents that occurred any time on or after that date, including before the policy’s start date.
+Similarly, policies with a tail will cover claims that are reported after the policy’s end date, provided the incident occurred while the policy was active.
+For example, if a policy expired December 31 but a claim involving work performed during the policy period was not reported until February, a policy with a 60-day tail would offer coverage.

 What Does E&O Insurance Cover?